-Soma Das shortlists three must-attend exhibitions across the city that will enthrall every kind of art aficionado
+Soma Das shortlists three must-attend exhibitions across Mumbai that will enthrall every kind of art aficionado

 Jamaat is showcasing Flash, a collection of paintings and drawings by AV Ilango.
 The temple dancers and drummers in the villages of Tamil Nadu inspired the Chennai-based artist, who has created acrylic on canvas artworks, using a palette knife.
 The drawings have been sketched on paper using charcoal and dry pastels.

 Being a trained mathematician, Ilango uses the ideal composition for his creation: 2/3 of the space is occupied by the image and 1/3 is left blank, for the image to breathe.
 The figures are diagonal to indicate dynamism.
 There is also a frame within a frame effect to give depth to the composition.
 An element of the image, be it the edge of a dhoti or an out-flung hand, from the inner frame to the outer frame, gives the works a flow or continuity.